cchantep/acolyte/reactive-mongo/readme.md

 ### Result creation for queries

-Mongo result to be returned by query handler, can be created as following:
+MongoDB result to be returned by query handler, can be created as following:

 ```scala
 import reactivemongo.bson.BSONDocument